dabadgarcia/caudal/README.md

                         (default="/home/biotec/software/../files/config_file.txt")
         --citation      Show citation
         --filtering     Enables optional filtering with filtlong.
-        -g/--genera     Type genera name to allow special analysis (default='none') Options available: 'Escherichia', 'Salmonella'
         -h/--help       Show this help
-        --hybrid        Performs an hybrid assembly with illumina reads (path to the files must be specified in the metadata) --no-mlst       Disable MLST analysis (default='0')
-        --no-pangenome  Disable pangenome analysis (default='0')
-        -r/--reference  Type path to reference genome (fasta, gbk) (default='none') Reference will be used for contig ordering of the draft genome -t/--threads    Number of threads to use (default=1) <integer>
+        --hybrid        Performs an hybrid assembly with illumina reads (path to the files must be specified in the metadata) -r/--reference  Type path to reference genome (fasta, gbk) (default='none') Reference will be used for contig ordering of the draft genome -t/--threads    Number of threads to use (default=1) <integer>
-        --title         Path to a file containing the title in the project that will be used as title in the report Avoid using special characters.
-CAUDAL will perform a default title if this option is not used -v/--version    Show version
+        -v/--version    Show version

 ```